 The checks that your mortgage provider needs to make sure the property is worth lending against.

 Not to be confused with completion, this is when you enter into a legally-binding contract to buy your first home.

 This is when everything is tied up and completed.
 The deposit is transferred, the ownership moves to you and you get your keys.

 Moving into your first home

 Now all of the processes, costs and legal details are finalised, you can finally start looking forward to taking the next exciting step and owning your first home!
 But before you settle down in your new home and put the kettle on, there are a few considerations you need to take into account for the big moving day.

-4. Sort through your old belongings – to make the packing and unpacking easier, only take what you need and want, donating or selling the rest, as you’re likely to make plenty of new purchases for your first home
+- Sort through your old belongings – to make the packing and unpacking easier, only take what you actually need, as you’ll surely acquire plenty more new stuff for your first home

-For more detail and tips about moving day, check out our in-depth guide.
-And, with that, all that’s left to say is good luck with buying your first home!
+For more details and tips about moving day, check out our in-depth guide.
+And, with that, all that's left to say is good luck with buying your first home!